 Previous GeneCards Identifiers for KLC2 Gene

 The protein encoded by this gene is a light chain of kinesin, a molecular motor responsible for moving vesicles and organelles along microtubules.
 Defects in this gene are a cause of spastic paraplegia, optic atrophy, and neuropathy (SPOAN) syndrome. [provided by RefSeq, Mar 2016]

 GeneCards Summary for KLC2 Gene

 KLC2 (Kinesin Light Chain 2) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Hemostasis.
-GO annotations related to this gene include microtubule motor activity and kinesin binding.
+Diseases associated with KLC2 include Spastic Paraplegia, Optic Atrophy, And Neuropathy and Paraplegia.
+Among its related pathways are Signaling by GPCR and RHO GTPases activate KTN1.
+Gene Ontology (GO) annotations related to this gene include microtubule motor activity and kinesin binding.
 An important paralog of this gene is KLC4.

 Kinesin is a microtubule-associated force-producing protein that may play a role in organelle transport.
 The light chain may function in coupling of cargo to the heavy chain or in the modulation of its ATPase activity (By similarity).